-This helper function creates a valid method
+This helper function creates a valid method vector.
+The

-vector is an argument to the mice
+method vector is an argument to the mice function that

 specifies the method for each block.